kgjoner/my-dev-website-in-vue/src/data/posts/Making a JAMstack blog.md

   </page-query>
 ```

-To get familiar with the data layer and try making some queries you can use the explore mode.
+To get familiar with the data layer and try making some queries you can use the explore mode:

 ```shell
 npm run explore